![]() ![]() 1/72 scale kits of the Dassault Super Mystere |

 (of flaps and elevator) got a wash of tinned black paint to show them.

 Two wings tanks from the kit were added now as well.
-The opened air brakes at the rear were added as well as new nose pitot tubes.
-Their tips were made from metal needles.
+The opened air brakes that have several rows with holes were added.
+New nose pitot tubes were added made from metal needles.
 Some upper antenna spine panels were painted off-white/light grey as well as the fin tip with a black edge.
 Finally the model got a decal protecting coat of Johnson Future with the airbrush.

-on the Airfix model do not look bad at all I believe.
+on the old Airfix model do not look bad at all I believe.

 |